QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

        \stackrel{d}{\to}
        N(\mathbf 0, \mathbf I)

-This is straightforward given the facts presented in the exercise
+This is straightforward given the facts presented in the exercise.

 Let